ba-st/Launchpad/docs/HowTo.md

 ## Defining the handler

-Start off by subclassing `ApplicationStarterCommandLineHandler`.
+Start off by subclassing `LaunchpadCommandLineHandler`.
 Then implement the required methods:

 - `basicActivate` this method should contain the logic to start your application.